Dilljeetsingh/Python-from-Starting/README.md

-# Python-from-Starting
+# Python-from-Starting😊😊
-This Repository Contain Python understanding from beginner level to intermediate and higher.
-I started this so I can learn python again and I am taking help of YouTube to learn it.
+This Repository Contains Python understanding from beginner level to intermediate and higher.
+I started this so I could learn Python again, and I am using YouTube to learn it.